gammasim/simtools/docs/source/guidelines.rst

     "North": ["lapalma", "north"]
   }

-And this is an example of how the site name is validated in the :ref:`telescope_model` module:
+And this is an example of how the site name is validated in the :ref:`telescope_model <telescope_model>` module:

 .. code-block:: python